Saba-Rostami/Hangman/README.md

 ## Introduction

-A simple Python script for playing the Hangman game.
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+This Python script presents a text-based version of the classic Hangman game.
+In Hangman, the computer chooses a secret word, and the player's objective is to guess this word correctly within a limited number of attempts.
+The player guesses one letter at a time, and the script checks if the guessed letter is present in the secret word.
+If the guess is correct, the script reveals the positions of the guessed letter(s) in the word, providing a fun and interactive word-guessing experience for players.

 ## Prerequisites